JunnanShimizu/Blackjack/README.md

 cd Blackjack
 ```
 ```
-javac
+javac Play.java
 ```
 ```
 java Play.java
 ```
-Note: To run a simulation of 1000 Blackjack games for statistical purposes, run: `java Simulation.java`
+Note: To run a simulation of 1000 Blackjack games for statistical purposes, compile with: `javac Simulation.java`, then run: `java Simulation.java`